Schrausser/ConsoleApp_References/paper.md

 ([2025](https://doi.org/10.1007/978-3-031-81311-5)) or Meschede et al.
 ([2026](https://doi.org/10.1007/978-3-662-30201-9)).

-For the implementation of the methods in the fields of neuro-psychology or psychobiology see e.g. Neubauer et al.
+For the implementation of the methods in the fields of neuropsychology or psychobiology see e.g. Neubauer et al.
 ([2002](https://doi.org/10.1016/S0160-2896(02)00091-0)), Neubauer et al.
 ([2005](https://doi.org/10.1016/j.cogbrainres.2005.05.011)),